Hazardous Household Waste Drop-off

 Medical or infectious wastes, radioactive wastes, and explosives are prohibited.
 Residents can bring unwanted pharmaceutical medication to local law enforcement drop off locations.
 Do not bring them to the Household Hazardous Waste collection.
 Residents can ship smoke detectors to be properly managed and recycled to Curie Environmental Services.
 Do not bring them to the Household Hazardous Waste collection.

-LIMIT 20 ITEMS PER TRIP.
-NO MORE THAN 10 GALLONS OF PAINT.
+LIMIT 20 ITEMS PER TRIP AND NO MORE THAN 120 CUBIC FT PER DAY OR WEEKEND.

 The following items are accepted at the Household Hazardous Waste Collection: